SidhardhJoe/Weather-App/README.md

 ﻿## Weather-App
  This is a simple Weather App designed using React-Native with Expo.
 I devloped this mainly to understand the working of API calling so i havent given much thought into the designing element.
  I have used Weather API for weather forcast, which is easily assessable in the internet.
  Although i have used API i have removed it from the final commit.
-Make sure to insert API before exceqution.
+Make sure to insert API before execution.

 ## Image